patricksrobertson/jcarousel_fu/README.markdown

 To Do's
 -------

-* accept custom jCarousel name (for using more than 1 per page)
 * accept custom jCarousel skin
 * external controls
 * enable toggling of prev/next buttons
-* change the # of visible images

 Copyright (c) 2010 [Patrick Robertson](http://p-rob.me), released under the MIT license